-The Law School's Financial Aid Office will notify students in writing when aid eligibility is affected by SATISFACTORY ACADEMIC PROGRESS evaluation.
+The Law School's Office of Financial Aid will notify students in writing by email when aid eligibility is affected by SATISFACTORY ACADEMIC PROGRESS evaluation.

-Students whose appeal has been approved will be notified in written form that they are on financial aid probation.
+Students whose appeal has been approved will be notified in written form by email that they are on financial aid probation.
 They will be given one semester (Spring or Fall) to become compliant either by satisfying SAP requirements or by meeting the terms of the academic plan.
 Financial aid will be suspended if satisfactory academic progress is not met after the next academic semester the student is registered.